ucc23/ucc/_pages/DBs_edits.md

 Some ~160 HSC clusters have center values that do not align with the medians of their members.
 Changed these centers to the members' medians.

+Rounded float values in several columns.

 Removed Teutsch 182 because it is listed along with UBC 6 and these are the same OC according to BICA19.
-Also Teutsch 182 has wrong center coordinates
+Also Teutsch 182 has wrong center coordinates.

 Changes to names: